JonathanBallard/X4_RKI-ShipSpecialization/README.md

 - Advanced Scouts AKA Scanners (think of them as solid ships that were outfitted with additional sensor packages):
   - Organized so that their radar could be edited without affecting all small ships
-  - Radar increased by 50%
+  - Radar increased by 25% or more
   - Speeds increased by 5%-15%
   - Nimcha
     - Hull increased by 10%